Ibuprofen – A Comprehensive Guide to this Nonsteroidal Anti-inflammatory Drug (NSAID)

 • Signs of liver or kidney problems, such as dark urine, yellowing of the skin or eyes, or persistent abdominal pain

-See also What is Mobic? - A Guide to the NSAID Medication Meloxicam
+See also Pyridium - A Comprehensive Guide to Over-the-Counter Urinary Tract Pain Relief Medication

 It’s essential to consult a healthcare provider if you experience any of these severe side effects, as they may indicate a serious reaction to the medication.
 Additionally, Ibuprofen can interact with other medications, so always inform your doctor or pharmacist about all the medications you’re taking.